- With Instagram, you can add up to 30 hashtags in a single comment.

 This error can occur for a variety of different reasons, but the most common is that the server you’re trying to access is configured in such a way that it doesn’t allow you to complete a specific action for a specific URL.

-How can I fix the HTTP error 405 on Instagram?
+How do I fix the HTTP 405 error?

 1. Try using another browser